This guide covers the major pregnancy milestones to help you prepare for having a baby, with information about scans and

 As your pregnancy progresses it is always worth planning ahead to help the birth of your little one run as smoothly as possible.
 Below you will find out what appointments you should have and when, your maternity rights at work and when to buy those baby essentials.

 4 weeks pregnant: first steps

 So you’re having a baby – the adventure starts here.
 In this first month, if you've only found out you’re pregnant through a home pregnancy test, make an appointment with your GP for a check-up as soon as you can.
-At this stage, a doctor can give you nutritional advice and get you started on your journey through antenatal care.
+At this stage of pregnancy, a doctor can give you nutritional advice and get you started on your journey through antenatal care.

 8 weeks pregnant: the booking appointment